We have information you must know before you buy the 750.

 The long-wheelbase L models have their own roofline, creating a different profile from the shorter wheelbase models.
 The L roof travels sensuously along with the rest of the car in order to keep it from looking like a stretched 740i/750i with a long tail.
 The result is a beautiful shape that also creates a tad more headroom.

-Also beautiful are the standard 14-spoke alloy wheels.
+Also beautiful are the standard double-spoke alloy wheels.
 We've seen many lovely cars that don't have wheels that meet the aesthetic standard set by the rest of the design.
 BMW pays attention.

 From the rear, there's little to tell the world that the BMW 740 and 750 models are remarkable luxury cars.
 The back end looks like any other car on the highway, with big taillights and a horizontal chrome strip.
 A small lip on the trunk lid only adds accent to the car's lines when viewed from the side.
 Maybe it's good not to attract attention by those behind.

 The 760Li is spiced up a bit in back.
 An additional chrome bar connects unique dual tailpipes below the bumper line.
-The 760Li's quad tailpipe tips are rectangular, and integrated in the rear air dam.
-The V12 model also comes standard with 19-inch light-alloy wheels, as opposed to 18-inch rims for the 740 and 750.
+The 760Li's quad tailpipe tips are rectangular and integrated in the rear air dam.
+The 760Li comes with unique star-spoke light-alloy wheels that further distinguish it from the sides.

 The ActiveHybrid 7 has some special exterior characteristics.
-It gets unique aerodynamic 10-spoke 19-inch alloy wheels, badging and an exclusive paint color, Blue Water Metallic.
+It gets unique badging and an exclusive paint color, Blue Water Metallic.
+Aerodynamic 10-spoke, 19-inch alloy wheels are an exclusive option.

 The Alpina has more exclusive exterior content.
 It features 21-inch 20-spoke BBS wheels, front and rear spoilers that improve stability at speed, a unique rear valance, two double exhaust outlets, and a ride height that is lowered 15 mm up front and 10 mm in the rear.

-Any 7 Series model delivers the luxurious feeling cars in this class are supposed to create.
+The 7 Series models deliver the luxurious feeling cars in this class are supposed to create.
 Comfort, whether in the front seat or rear seat, is superb in the long-wheelbase Li models.
 Short-wheelbase models have front seats that are just as comfortable.
-The difference is in the back seats: The standard models offer just 38.4 inches of rear legroom, compared to a luxurious 44.3 inches in the Li models.
+The difference is in the back seats: The standard models offer just 38.9 inches of rear legroom, compared to a luxurious 44.3 inches in the Li models.
 There's still enough space for most folks in the standard models, including people up to about 5-foot, 10 inches, even when tall occupants are up front.

 More good: luxurious leather, even in the base Nappa trim grade, and genuine polished wood available in several choices.
 We absolutely loved the stitched leather dashboard that's optional on the 750 models and standard on the 760Li.